500+ Schools Have Been Affected by Ransomware in 2019

 A new report found in the past two weeks, 15 school districts made up of over 100 K-12 schools have been hit by ransomware attacks.
 Universities are also being targeted.

-Nine months into 2019, a new report shows more than 500 schools have been hit with ransomware in the first nine months of 2019.
+A new report shows more than 500 schools have been hit with ransomware in the first nine months of 2019.

 In the past two weeks alone, 15 school districts comprised of over 100 K-12 schools have been hit.
 Of the 15 incidents, five were caused by the Ryuk ransomware, one of the most active ransomware strains today.